 - A symbol of social status

 “You are only as good-looking as the car you drive”.
 We have heard this being said by women to the guys behind the wheel.
 Yet, it is valid the other way around, too.
 Women consider their possessions a true personification of who they are.
-And not a single woman wants to damage her own reputation and lose others’ respect.
+And not a single woman wants to damage her reputation and lose others’ respect.
 This turns her car into a guardian and a platform on which she can stand tall.
 She will need a well-known brand that supports her social image.

-- A sign of Independence
+- A sign of independence

 Women show more determination today than ever to be self-sufficient and self-reliable.
-They are encouraged by their own mothers to get good degrees and develop a large skill set.
+They are encouraged by their mothers to get good degrees and develop a broad skill set.
 And driving is one of these things you have to know how to do to be an independent woman today.
 The car becomes their supporter, the only thing they know they can depend on.
 This is why women want to buy a car they can truly trust.
 Once they have it, they can be free of any other restraints.

 - A tool for adventures

 There’re no more chains to women’s free spirit in today’s society.
 If a girl wants something, she finds her way to getting it done.
 If she wants to run away, she gets the most suitable car and runs toward a new adventure.
 The car is not a utility.
 It’s a ticket to creating new memories.
 With her girlfriends, with her lover, by herself.
 There are no limits to where one can go, so why should a woman be kept away from the world?
 The car she gets will become her companion.
 This is why it needs to be comfy and durable.
 High speeds are always a bonus.